About Volunteer Iowa

 - connecting individuals with appropriate service opportunities by building the volunteer infrastructure

-The commission is comprised of 25 governor-appointed individuals who work with the staff to carry out the mission and vision through the following standing committees.
+The commission is comprised of 15 to 25 governor-appointed individuals who work with the staff to carry out the mission and vision through the following standing committees.